wwanxh/homebridge-tuya-web/README.md

 Homebridge plugin for Tuya devices using a cloud Tuya Web Api.

-This Homebridge plugin is based on the Home Assistent Tuya integration that implements a special Tuya Home Assistant API.
+This Homebridge plugin is based on the Home Assistant Tuya integration that implements a special Tuya Home Assistant API.

 See [Home Assistant Tuya integration](https://www.home-assistant.io/components/tuya/) and [Tuyaha python library](https://github.com/PaulAnnekov/tuyaha).